Resume Tips for Public Relations

 Public Relations Job Seeking Tips

-Looking for a job in public relations?
+Are you looking for a job in public relations?
 You’ll need a resume that highlights your experience and gives employers the confidence you can handle the job–and the public.
 If you need a little help with your resume, check out the resume examples below.
-These resume examples are an important resource you can use to improve your public relations resume, and put yourself in position to win the job in no time!
+These resume examples are an important resource you can use to improve your public relations resume and put yourself in position to win the job in no time!